-This repository contain a lot of things that you probably don't need.
+This repository contain a lot of things that you probably don't need and the datapacks are not compressed.
 Instead, go on the Glib Manager to select what you want to download.

 This project contain a library datapack and a map that is used as a test zone, wich can help new users to handle this tool.
 Also, the map show some possible features that are made possible thanks to the library datapack.